hessenh/HAR-Pipeline/README.md

 Same structure as training and testing (explained over), but without annotation file (01A_GoPro_LAB_All.csv).

 ### Data structure
-The training and testing data need to be in a spesific format.  <br />
+The training and testing data need to be in a specific format.  <br />
 Sensor format: <br />
 ```
 -1.0156,-0.079657,-0.0015319